Lei-Kun/End-to-end-DRL-for-FJSP/README.md

 The proposed multi-PPO algorithm can be extend to solve other multi-action decision needed combinatorial optimization problem.

-You can download the other project named 'FJSP-benchmarks' in my github account to test the trained model on real-world instances.
 # Running the code
 You can run the 'PPOwithValue' file to train the policies, run the 'validation' file to test/validate on random generated instances.